jhorey/ferry/docs/sources/examples/cassandra.rst

 - ``stop``: triggered when the connector is stopped
 - ``test``: triggered when the connector is asked to perform a test

+If you look in the ``test`` directory, you'll find some example programs that you can execute.
 You can add your own scripts to these directories, and they'll be executed in alphanumeric order.

 Saving everything